-We are thankful for those who have made an estate gift to John Burroughs School.
+We are thankful for those who have made an estate gift to Burroughs.
 Here are their stories.

 What Is a Legacy?